17 And take the helmet of salvation, and the sword of the Spirit, which is the word of God. Ephesians 6:17

-There are three words in the original Greek text of the Bible that are often translated word of God in the English translation, and these are graphe, logos, and rhema.
-We must know which of these words has translated the word of God in Ephesians 6:17; this will ultimately help us appreciate how the sword of the Spirit works.
+There are three words in the original Greek text of the Bible that are often translated as the word of God in the English translation.
+The words are graphe, logos, and rhema.
+We must know which of these words has been translated as the word of God in Ephesians 6:17 because this will ultimately help us appreciate how the sword of the Spirit works.

-The Greek word that translated the word of God in Ephesians 6:17 is rhema.
+The Greek word that is translated as the word of God in Ephesians 6:17 is rhema.
 It refers to the spoken word.
-Words spoken with a definite meaning.
+Words spoke with a definite meaning.
 Rhema focuses on the content of the communication that induces understanding in the hearer.
 In the context of Ephesians 6:17, the sword of the Spirit is the word of God you speak.

 Now, this is big!
-God is telling us that when we put His weapon is put to work when we speak His Word through our mouths.
-Don’t get this wrong – this is not about pastors preaching or teaching the word of God in the church – this is about anyone willing to speak forth the Word.
+Because God is telling us that we put His weapon to work when we speak His Word through our mouths.
+Don’t get this wrong – this is not about pastors preaching or teaching the word of God in church – this is about anyone willing to speak forth the Word.

 The Sword Of The Spirit Is In Our Mouths

 13 And since we have the same spirit of faith, according to what is written, “I believed and therefore I spoke,” we also believe and therefore speak.
 2 Corinthians 4:13

 You cannot believe the word of God without speaking it.
 God wants His word to be in our mouths.
 You may be asking why is it so important to speak the word?
 The answer is simple – in the realm of the Spirit, words are paramount and they rule.
 It is written that where the word of the king is there is power (ability) -Ecclesiastes 8:4.
 Words are everything in life.